miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 I'm not ashamed to say that I don't know what to do sometimes.
 But I do know that I like to write.
 Some people are ***DRY***.
 They advocate not repeating yourself (**D**on't **R**epeat **Y**ourself).
 The objective is code-reuse and it's a real ruby of an idea.
-However, **W**e **E**njoy **T**yping because our text editor is vim (nvim these days), and it's just a form of expressing yourself.
+However, **W**e **E**njoy **T**yping (the vim-powered ***WET*** movement) because our text editor is vim (nvim these days), and it's just a form of expressing yourself.
 And if you enjoy talking as so many people do to hear their own voices (guilty as charged), you might also like typing, starting out with journaling to vomit your ideas up onto the page and sort out what you think by actually giving yourself a chance to do so, and then applying all those skills over to professional coding&#151;just another form of expressing yourself.

 ## I Changed My Mind About Ruby on Rails as a Blogger